-America’s Ten Best Art Museums
+America’s 10 Best Art Museums

-Top 10 Places in the Country to See Art
+Top 10 Art Museums in the Country

 As this week celebrates America’s 238th year of Independence, we at the blog squad thought that we would take some time out to celebrate all that is red, white and blue.
 So today, to kick things off, we at The Splatter from Jerry’s Artarama voted on our favorite travel destinations and are excited to list out the premier places to see America’s finest art collections and assorted pieces from across the country.